 One exception to that rule is suicide.
-Insurance companies all handle this differently so we recommend that all parties read through the terms.
-In general, suicide within 2 years of purchasing the life insurance policy is excluded from being paid out.
+Insurance companies all handle this differently, so we recommend that all parties read through the terms.
+In general, suicide within two years of purchasing the life insurance policy is excluded from being paid out.

-Term life insurance policies vary according to several factors, meaning the policy that is best for one person may be non-optimal for you.
-It's important to understand how each of these policy features work in order to find the product that is best for your family and financial plan.
+Term life insurance policies vary according to several factors, meaning the best policy for one person may be non-optimal for you.
+It's essential to understand how policies work to find the right product for your family and your finances.

-When choosing a term policy, you have to pick how long you want the coverage period, or term, to be.
+When choosing a term policy, you have to pick how long you want the coverage period or term.
 If the insured person departs within that time frame, the listed beneficiaries will receive funds from the life insurance company.
 While some policies are as short as one year, term policies are generally available in periods of:

 - 5 years